Cadmium in food

 The mean dietary exposure for adults across Europe is close to or slightly exceeding the tolerable weekly intake.
 Subgroups such as vegetarians, children, smokers and people living in highly contaminated areas may exceed the tolerable weekly intake by about 2-fold.
 Tobacco smoking can contribute to a similar internal exposure as that from the diet.

-In view of a possible reduction of dietary exposure to cadmium, existing maximum levels have recently been reviewed and additional maximum levels have been established for food commodities of concern for which no maximum levels existed yet.
+In view of a possible reduction of dietary exposure to cadmium, in 2014 several maximum levels were reviewed and additional maximum levels were established for food commodities of concern for which no maximum levels existed yet.
 These new maximum levels aim especially at an increased protection of infants and young children and concern chocolate and several categories of infant formula.

 For chocolate, three maximum levels have been established depending on the content of the chocolate varieties.
 The strictest maximum levels apply to the chocolate varieties mostly eaten by children.
 The darker the chocolate, the higher the maximum levels are.
 A fourth maximum level is set for cocoa powder destined for direct consumption.
-In order to allow the cocoa producing countries and chocolate industry to adapt to these new maximum levels, these maximum levels will only enter into force on 1 January 2019.
+These levels apply since 1 January 2019.

-In view of a possible future lowering of existing maximum levels for a number of important contributors to dietary exposure (cereals, potatoes and other vegetables), a recommendation focusing on a progressive implementation by farmers and food business operators of available mitigation measures for reduction of cadmium levels in food is also applicable.
-This recommendation further encourages further research and investigations to fill any possible gaps in knowledge on mitigation methods.
+In 2014 in view of a possible future lowering of existing maximum levels for a number of important contributors to dietary exposure (cereals, potatoes and other vegetables), a recommendation focusing on a progressive implementation by farmers and food business operators of available mitigation measures for reduction of cadmium levels in food was published.
+This recommendation further encouraged research and investigations to fill any possible gaps in knowledge on mitigation methods.